pybliometrics-dev/pybliometrics/docs/classes/CitationOverview.rst

 Examples
 --------

 The class can download yearly citation counts for up to 25 documents at once.
 Simply provide a list of either the Scopus identifiers, the DOIs, the PIIs or the pubmed IDs and specify the identifier type in `id_type`.
-The API needs to know for which years you want to retrieve yearly citation counts.
-Therefore you need to set the year from which on `CitationOverview()` will return yearly citation counts (e.g., the publication year).
-If no ending year is given, `CitationOverview()` will use the current year.
+By default, Scopus returns citation information for the current and the previous two years.
+Use the `date` parameter to select a different range of years in a single string with the start year and the end year joined on a hypen.
 Optionally you can exclude citations by books or self-citation via `exclude`.

 You initialize the class with a list of identifiers: